HamChowderr/myMVP-starterkit/README.md

 CREATE POLICY "Allow public read-only access to billing_products" ON public.billing_products FOR SELECT USING (true);

+-- Add policy for service role to manage billing_products CREATE POLICY "Allow service role to manage billing_products" ON public.billing_products FOR ALL USING (auth.role() = 'service_role');

 CREATE POLICY "Allow public read-only access to billing_prices" ON public.billing_prices FOR SELECT USING (true);

+-- Add policy for service role to manage billing_prices
+CREATE POLICY "Allow service role to manage billing_prices" ON public.billing_prices FOR ALL USING (auth.role() = 'service_role');

 -- Create customers table with gateway-agnostic design CREATE TABLE IF NOT EXISTS public.billing_customers (